Felix-Thiele/Sound-Localization-CSGO/README.md

 ### Future?
  - Stereo sound is not sufficient to localize sounds.
    - Can we calculate together mutlitple steps, and tracked mouse movements for more precise localisation?
+ - Related to the previous point, currently one can not rotate during the sound recording of a step.
+Since this throws the sound all over the place.
+Again one should track mouse movement to fix this.
  - Can we also make distance predictions?
    - We might need to take into account some map details, as different surfaces make different step sounds...